 We employ Responsive Classroom techniques to ensure a student-first focus in our instruction.
-Simple, yet impactful, activities in the classroom make a world of difference in how students feel and interact with their teachers and classmates.
+Simple, yet impactful, activities make a world of difference in how students with learning differences feel at school.

-At Lawrence, student needs and experiences drive the educational process.
-We employ Responsive Classroom model to shift mindset from teacher-centric instruction to student-centric instruction.
-This student-first approach strengthens social and emotional competencies, including responsibility, cooperation, empathy, self-control, and assertiveness.
+At Lawrence School, student needs and experiences drive the educational process.
+We employ an approach known as Responsive Classroom to shift the mindset from teacher-centric instruction to student-centric instruction.
+This model strengthens social and emotional competencies, including: responsibility, cooperation, empathy, self-control, and assertiveness.

-Responsive Classroom has been proven to show significant improvement in students’ learning and behavior.
-Research shows students who experience this approach achieve higher scores on math and reading tests, feel more positive about school and their teachers, and develop better social skills, including listening, respectively disagreeing, taking turns, and more.
+Responsive Classroom techniques have been proven to significantly improve learning and behavior.
+Research shows students who experience this learning model achieve higher scores on math and reading tests, feel more positive about school and their teachers, and develop better social skills, including listening, respectively disagreeing, taking turns, and more.

 These core beliefs were used to develop a set of practical strategies that engage our students and ensure all Lawrence School classrooms are safe, structured, and welcoming.

-Responsive Classroom techniques are implemented at Lawrence in grades K–8.
-Our entire middle school faculty and leadership were trained extensively by the Center for Responsive Schools to ensure we meet the unique developmental needs of adolescents.
+Many members of our faculty and leadership were trained extensively by the Center for Responsive Schools to ensure we meet the unique developmental needs of adolescents.
 As a school, we are fully committed to the core beliefs of Responsive Classroom.
-A few examples of what this looks like on campus:
+Here’s just a couple examples of how this takes shape on campus:

 We know that young adolescent minds were not designed with the typical structure of a school day in mind.
 So, at Lawrence, we change up the routine throughout class.
 After a particularly intense Think-Pair-Share, or after a challenging assignment is completed, students and teachers engage in a brain break.
 These are simple, quick, and fun activities that energize and refocus participants on the next activity.
 All activities involve large motor movement, quick thinking, and a good dose of excitement.
 You can see the mood shift following a brain break—everyone, including the teacher, is ready and focused on what comes next.